iAvoe/Az900-Module-1-2-Review/README.md

 #### You use __________ to organize resources in an Azure subscription.
 - Resource groups

-#### How can Tailwind Traders allow some users to control the virtual machines in each environment but prevent them from modifying networking and other resources in the same resource group or Azure subscription?
-- Create a role assignment through Azure role-based access control (Azure RBAC)

-#### What can you use to allow a user to manage all the resources in a resource group?
-- Azure role-based access control (Azure RBAC)

 #### Which Azure feature enables you to organize multiple subscriptions in hierarchies for unified policies and compliance?
 - Management groups